-Dear Milwaukie Water Customer,
+Dear Milwaukie Water Customers,

-Another year has passed and we're pleased to announce that Milwaukie continued to provide the community with clean, safe drinking water by meeting or exceeding all Environmental Protection Agency and State of Oregon Health Authority standards for 2019.
-The Public Works Department has been hard at work improving the city's infrastructure and natural systems, ensuring access to excellent services, and creating a more resilient and sustainable community for years to come.
+Another year has passed, and we are pleased to announce that Milwaukie continued to provide residents clean, safe drinking water by meeting or exceeding all Federal Environmental Protection Agency and State of Oregon Health Authority Standards for 2020.
+The past year was difficult.
+The impacts of both COVID-19 and wildfires posed challenges to city projects and work schedules.
+The Public Works Department, however, continued to work on improving the city's infrastructure and natural systems, ensuring access to excellent services for all community members.

-In order to guarantee safe drinking water and make informed decisions about water infrastructure, the Public Works Department continuously collects data on water quality and system functionality.
-Summaries of this data can be found at www.milwaukieoregon.gov/publicworks.
-This webpage also has other important resources, including a new interactive storymap that highlights how Milwaukie's drinking water travels from the groundwater source at the Troutdale aquifer to the tap at home.
+In order to guarantee safe drinking water and make strategic decisions about Milwaukie's water infrastructure, data is continuously collected regarding water quality and system functionality.
+Summaries of this data, along with information about the city's drinking water system at www.milwaukieoregon.gov/publicworks.
+While visiting the page, take a look at other resources, such as the drinking water storymap-an interactive, online application that tells the story of Milwaukie's drinking water from the source to the tap.

-Did you know that groundwater drinking water systems are more protected against climate change?
-While surface water systems may face toxic algal blooms, agricultural contamination and runoff, and are more vulnerable to warm temperatures and drought, aquifers with millions of gallons of water deep underground are more resilient.
-While the community can rest assured knowing Milwaukie has a reliable source of drinking water well into the future, the city is still proactive about monitoring and managing its groundwater sources.
-The city is vigilant about monitoring groundwater contamination.
-It works closely with the Oregon Department of Environmental Quality (DEQ) to monitor potentially contaminated sites to ensure groundwater systems remain safe.
+Did you know groundwater systems are more protected against climate change compared to surface water?
+Surface water systems may face toxic algal blooms, agricultural contamination and runoff.
+They are also more vulnerable to warm temperatures and drought, while aquifers with millions of gallons of water deep underground are more resilient.
+The community can rest assured knowing Milwaukie has a reliable source of drinking water into the future through the city's proactive monitoring and management of groundwater sources.
+The city works closely with the Oregon Department of Environmental Quality to monitor potentially contaminated sites and ensure that groundwater systems remain safe.
+Milwaukie's water quality treatment process has been very effective at providing clean, safe and reliable drinking water and will continue to do so.

-As drinking water systems age and require more upkeep, necessary improvements are made to maintain and improve the citys' drinking water system.
+As drinking water systems age, the public works department plans and completes improvements to ensure functionality.
 In 2019, the city drilled a new well to replace well #2.
-Construction began in April 2019 and was completed in September 2019.
-Construction on the new well house will begin in summer 2020.
-The Stanley Reservoir
+Construction began in April 2019 and the well was completed in September 2019.
+Construction also began on the new well house in fall 2020 and is expected to finish this summer.
+The